TJCanterbury/CMEECourseWork/Week1/README.md

 **In the ShellScripts dir you shall find the following files:**
  Script       | Description
  ------------- | -------------
+ UnixPrac1.txt |  **1** Print how many lines for each file under the fasta directory **2** Print lines excluding line 1 for ecoli file, activate head if you don't want it all **3** Print count of pattern 'ATGC', excluding first lines and new lines **4** Calculates and prints AT/GC ratio
  boilerplate.sh | A boilerplate for all shell scripts ConcatenateTwoFiles.sh  | Prints the concatenation of 2 given files CountLines.sh | Prints the line count for a given file